transnat/bash_env/README.md

 This ansible playbook aims to:
 * Harden Linux.
+* Optimize system performance.
 * Installing some useful packages.
-* Optimize system performance.
 * Set up an environment that I like.

 Its scripts, functions, aliases and packages are ones that I find useful and enjoy having on any machine I regularly use.

-While the repository is *intended* to be portable, it should not be assumed to be in all cases.
-Distros I use with regularity include Debian, Arch, and Ubuntu, and are - for the most part - supported by this repository.
+While the repository is *intended* to be portable across Linux distributions, this should not be assumed.
+Distros I use with regularity include Debian/Ubuntu, Fedora, and Arch and are supported by this repository.

 ## Requirements